/

 Your older kid may have been washing their hair on their own for a while, but it can’t hurt to show them how to massage the scalp while they're shampooing.
 The goal is to loosen the white flakes of dead skin, wash them away and treat the underlying areas.

 Rinse the shampoo out as usual, and condition the hair if that’s what you normally do or if the dandruff shampoo is making the hair dry or brittle.
-You can then gently comb your child’s hair to see if you can remove any loosened flakes, but don’t comb if the hair is breaking or falling out with the plaques.
+You can then gently comb your child’s hair again to see if you can remove any loosened flakes, but don’t comb if the hair is breaking or falling out with the plaques.

 Seborrheic dermatitis can continue to flare up off and on, especially during dry, cold winter months but with the right treatment, it should end up being no big deal.